- You can afford beautiful, healthy teeth without financial burdens.

 Preventative treatments

-• Professional cleaning
+- Professional teeth cleaning

-• Sealing of dental fissures
+- Sealing of dental fissures

 Tooth preservation

-• Caries treatment/filling with modern materials that meet the current standard of dentistry
+- Caries treatment/filling with modern materials that meet the current standard of dentistry

-• Root canal treatment and additional services for precise diagnostics and therapy
+- Root canal treatment and additional services for precise diagnostics and therapy

 Dentures

-• Dental crowns and inlay fillings
+- Dental crowns and inlay fillings

-• Bridges, dental implants, dentures
+- Bridges, dental implants, dental prostheses

-Private health insurance usually only reimburses orthodontic therapy up to a certain age limit, often up to 21 years.
+Private health insurance usually only reimburses orthodontic treatment up to a certain age limit, often up to 21 years.
 For adults, on the other hand, reimbursement is only possible after accidents or serious illnesses.

 Differences in benefits between statutory and private insurers

-Privately insured individuals can take advantage of more extensive and higher quality services when visiting the dentist than those covered by statutory insurance.
+Privately insured individuals can take advantage of more extensive and higher quality services when visiting the dentist than those covered by public insurance.
 There are exceptions for basic tariffs, which are based on the scope of benefits provided by the public system.
 Private insurance covers the treatment costs according to current medical standards minus a contractually agreed deductible.

 Treatment costs for privately insured individuals are billed individually according to the scale of fees for dentists.